tecbravin/Assetfy/README.md

 ```

-### Imagine to play 2 animations in sequence...
+### Imagine playing 2 animations in sequence...

 # Next steps

-- Create a API for sounds in AssetfyMovieClip.
+- Create an API for sounds in AssetfyMovieClip.
 - Add Bitmap font support.
 - ...

-**Send yours ideas in the issues list.**
+**Send yours ideas to the issues list.**